Totchinuko/apiconan.totchinuko.fr/patches/custom.1.5.x.md

 - Added new creator filters
 - Updated some warpaints from Edrein

+`1.5.14`
+- Custom will now deactivate automatically the vanilla sheathed weapons to avoid confusion and weapon transmog not working.
+This behavior can be deactivated in the player panel.
+- You can now use right click to display the quick access menu when possible.
+- Opening the panel will not unequip the weapon anymore.

 ## Bug Fixes
 `1.5.0`
 - Lock the breast and butt physics to the original default min/max slider values, and remove their customization.
 This was know to provock serious issues if values outside of their boudarie were used.